Agencies Responsible for regulating drones in the Republic of South Africa

 - Applicants must pass the RPL practical assessment

-- Applicants must also pass Radiotelephony Examination
+- Applicants must also pass the Radiotelephony Examination

 - Achieved English Language Proficiency (ELP) level 4 or higher.